-In preparation for your microdermabrasion treatment we ask that you come to your visit with minimal make-up.
-If your skin is irritated from a sunburn or topical medications we may recommended a more gentler treatment the day of your procedure.
+In preparation for your microdermabrasion treatment, we ask that you come to your visit with minimal make-up.
+If your skin is irritated from a sunburn or topical medications, we may recommended a more gentle treatment the day of your procedure.
 Microdermabrasion is safe for women that are pregnant and/or breast feeding.

 Recovery after Microdermabrasion

-Generally speaking microdermabraion is a relatively safe procedure and can we done on most skin types.
+Generally speaking, microdermabrasion is a relatively safe procedure and can be done on most skin types.
 It is important to realize the limitations of microdermabrasion in order to have realistic expectations from the procedure.
-Deep acne scarring, hypertrophic scars or keloid scars will not improve with microdermabrasion.
-Additionally, microdermabrasion alone will not eliminate lines and wrinkles and it will do absolutely nothing for deep lines.
+Deep acne scarring, hypertrophic scars, or keloid scars will not improve with microdermabrasion.
+Additionally, microdermabrasion alone will not eliminate lines and wrinkles, and it will do absolutely nothing for deep lines.

 Microdermabrasion experts at The Naderi Center